manish2kk/voice-ai-app/README.md

 ✅ **Voice Dub** – Change the language in the speech.

+✅ **Voice Edit** – Remove bloopers and mute any given words in speech

 ✅ **Accent change** – Change the accent in the speech.

 ✅ **Background music generation** – Create ambient music tracks

 ✅ **Sound effects** –Generate various sound effects

+✅ **Status Music generation** – Music for whatsapp or instagram status.
+Based on mood, feeling, season, occation.

 🛠️ Technologies Used